Hugofslopes/minishell/README.md

 <html>
     <p>
         <b>Minishell</b> is a project from 42 School that aims to replicate the behavior of bash.<br>
         In this project, we should handle pipes and redirections (<, <<, >, >>), as well as some built-in commands (echo, export, unset, cd, exit, env, and pwd).
 The project should manage SIGINT, SIGQUIT, and EOF (Ctrl, Ctrl+C, and Ctrl+D).
 It should handle expansions and quotes (excluding open quotes) and execute the appropriate executable based on the PATH or if an absolute path is provided.
-This was the first group project from 42 and was made with [Pedro Branco](https://github.com/LN-Dark).
+This was the first group project from 42 and was made with Pedro Branco (https://github.com/LN-Dark).
     </p>
 </html>